 Standard recommendation is to do a number of BG testing curves (either full curves or mini curves) when first starting TR, changing insulin, or when increasing/decreasing doses.
 The dosing scales provided are a starting point and you should expect adjustments to be needed, increasing the dose amounts as you learn how your cat processes insulin and what it's insulin needs are.
 These adjustments will happen quickly (in two to three shot cycles) in order to get your cat's BG to normal range (below 8.3/150) as soon as possible.
 The goal at the start of TR is to get your cat's BG down below 13.8/250 within the first week, and ideally into "double digits" (BG of 2.8 to 3.8/50-70) if possible.
 BG below 13.8/250 is considered to be below "renal threshold" where the chance of ketones being produced is minimized, which in turn protects from DKA (Diabetic KetoAcidosis).
 Please see the Detox Process sticky for further information about starting TR safely to prevent clinical hypo.

-The best PZI for a cat - if available in your country - is 100% bovine based PZI which is only one amino acid away from a cat's own insulin, is a very gentle, far more predictable than any other for cats, and is Dr. Hodgkins' preference for TR.
+If it is available in your country - Dr. Hodgkins' preference for TR is 100% bovine based PZI which is only one amino acid away from a cat's own insulin, and is a very gentle, predictable insulin for felines.
 Bovine based PZI is available in both compounded and manufactured types, and in a variety of strengths from U40 to U100 depending on the source.